-If the RU Allocation subfield carries the value of 31 or between 56 and 63, Release 1 devices can terminate reception.

-Editor’s Note: There is no definition of “Release 1 devices” in the draft amendment.

-If signaling R2 RUs or MRUs of value 304-511 (binary representation with y2y1y0 ending), y2y1y0 = 000–111 indicates the number of User fields in the EHT-SIG content channel that contains the corresponding 9-bit RU Allocation subfield.
-The binary vector y2y1y0 indicates Nuser(r, c) = 22 × y2 + 21 × y1 + y0 + 1 users multiplexed in the R2 RU(s) or MRU(s) indicated for this 20MHz.
-When R1 devices read the RU allocation subfield value of 304-511, they shall skip the number of User fields corresponding to the field value and continue to process the EHT-SIG.
+When devices read the RU allocation subfield value of Disregard state, they shall skip the number of User fields corresponding to the field value and continue to process the EHT-SIG.

-Editor’s Note: At the end of Table 36-26 (RU Allocation subfield), the condition for y2y1y0 = 000–111 is that the number of subcarriers is larger than 242, which is different from the condition stated in the paragraph above.

-Editor’s Note: There is no definition of “Release 2 RUs or MRUs” in the draft amendment.

 For an MU-MIMO allocation of RU/MRU size greater than 242 subcarriers, the dynamic split of User fields between EHT-SIG content channel 1 and EHT-SIG content channel 2 per 80 MHz is decided by the AP (on a per case basis) and signaled by the AP using the RU Allocation subfields in each EHT-SIG content channel.
-See Annex TBD for examples.

 36.3.11.8.4 Common field for non-OFDMA transmission